doc-detective/doc-detective.github.io/docs/get-started/actions/runShell.md

 ### Set a variable based on command output

-The first step echoes "setup", validates that it outputs a string or one or more characters, and sets a variable based on the output.
-The next step echoes the variable, then validates that the command output "setup".
+The first step echoes "setup", validates the output using a regex, and captures the full stdout into a variable named `TEST`.
+The second step echoes the content of the `TEST` variable and validates that the output is indeed "setup".

 ```json
 {